ARM-software/lisa/doc/source/installation.rst

 WA runs on a native Linux install.
 It was tested with Ubuntu 12.04, but any recent Linux distribution should work.
-It should run on either 32bit or 64bit OS, provided the correct version of Android (see below) was installed.
+It should run on either 32-bit or 64-bit OS, provided the correct version of Android (see below) was installed.
 Officially, **other environments are not supported**.
-WA has been known to run on Linux Virtual machines and in Cygwin environments, though additional configuration maybe required in both cases (known issues include makings sure USB/serial connections are passed to the VM, and wrong python/pip binaries being picked up in Cygwin).
+WA has been known to run on Linux Virtual machines and in Cygwin environments, though additional configuration may be required in both cases (known issues include makings sure USB/serial connections are passed to the VM, and wrong python/pip binaries being picked up in Cygwin).
 WA *should* work on other Unix-based systems such as BSD or Mac OS X, but it has not been tested in those environments.
 WA *does not* run on Windows (though it should be possible to get limited functionality with minimal porting effort).

+..
+Note:: If you plan to run Workload Automation on Linux devices only,
+          SSH is required, and Android SDK is optional if you wish to run WA on Android devices at a later time.
+Then follow the steps to install the necessary python packages to set up WA.

+          However, you would be starting off with a limited number of workloads that will run on Linux devices.

 Android SDK
 -----------